What is a credit card balance?

 Current balance

-The current balance is a snapshot of the amount a cardholder owes at the time they check it.
-Like a statement balance, a current balance also captures the total of all your purchases, fees, interest and unpaid balances, minus any payments or credits.
-But unlike a statement balance, the current balance may fluctuate throughout the billing cycle as you accrue new charges and make payments.
+A current balance is a snapshot of the amount you owe at the time you check it.
+Like a statement balance, a current balance also captures the total of all your purchases, fees, interest and unpaid balances minus any payments or credits.
+But the current balance may fluctuate throughout the billing cycle as you make new charges and payments.

 Minimum monthly payment

-The minimum monthly payment is the amount an issuer requires a cardholder to pay by the due date.
-Making at least the minimum payment on time keeps your account in good standing.
-And it also will help you avoid late fees and derogatory marks on your credit reports.
-But interest might be charged on the unpaid portion of your statement balance.
+The minimum monthly payment is the amount your card issuer requires you to pay by the due date.
+Making at least the minimum payment on time helps keep your account in good standing.
+It can also help you avoid late fees and derogatory marks on your credit reports.
+However, interest might be charged on the unpaid portion of your statement balance.
 One way to avoid or reduce interest is to pay off your entire statement balance every month.

 Should you carry a balance on your credit card?

-The CFPB recommends paying as much as possible toward your full statement balance.
+The Consumer Financial Protection Bureau (CFPB) recommends paying as much as possible toward your statement balance each month.
 Doing this can help you pay off your credit card debt more quickly and help limit the interest you’ll owe over time.
 The less interest you’re charged, the lower your future card payments could be.

 Does a high credit card balance affect your credit score?

-Carrying a credit card balance isn’t just costly.
+Carrying a high credit card balance isn’t just costly.
 It can affect your credit scores, too.

 How to manage high credit card balances

-Here are a few strategies that may help you manage high credit card balances and other debts:
+There are strategies that can help manage high credit card balances and other debts.
+They include:

-• A credit card balance transfer: A balance transfer lets you move one or more of your credit card balances to a new issuer.
-Some balance transfer cards have a low or 0% introductory APR offer.
-If your transferred debt is paid off by the end of that introductory period, you could save a considerable amount on interest.
+• Applying for a balance transfer credit card: A balance transfer lets you move one or more of your credit card balances to a card from a new issuer.
+Some balance transfer credit cards come with a low or 0% introductory APR offer.
+If your transferred debt is paid off by the end of the card’s introductory period, you could save on interest.
 Keep in mind that you may have to pay a balance transfer fee.

-• Debt consolidation loans: These are a type of personal loan that can be used to pay off credit card debt.
+• Taking out a debt consolidation loan: This type of personal loan can be used to pay off credit card debt and other types of debt.
 Like a balance transfer, a debt consolidation loan can also be a useful tool for combining multiple debts into a single monthly payment.
 And if the loan has a lower interest rate, you may be able to pay off your debt faster.

-Understanding the different kinds of credit card balances can be an important part of managing your finances.
-It’s a good idea to check your balances regularly, too.
-That way, you’ll know how much available credit you have and how much you owe at the end of each billing cycle.
+Understanding how credit card balances work can help you as you manage your finances.
+And by checking your balance regularly, you’ll know how much available credit you have and how much you may owe at the end of each billing cycle.

 Louis DeNicola, contributing writer